Table of Contents

 When submitting a theme, you are also allowed to set your own prices.
 The theme submission guideline is pretty informative and demanding.
 It comes with several points:

-- General requirements to theme design, cross-browser compatibility, markup, styles and scripts.
+- General requirements to theme design, cross-browser compatibility, markup, styles, and scripts.

 - Visual quality.

-- Up-to-date theme featured image and screenshots.
+- The up-to-date theme featured images and screenshots.

 - Up-to-date demo link.